Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

     * If the search term corresponds 1:1 to a vehicle in the table (e.g. from the title), e.g. "Ferrari F40", then logically only the exact result is displayed

   * **3.2) Semantic Quering:**
-    * If the user makes a spelling mistake, e.g. "Ferari F40", the PostgreSQL full-text search would not display a relevant result **=> A vector database takes in text and converts this text into a vector with the help of OpenAI to compare the similarity of the semantical meaning**
+    * If the user makes a spelling mistake, e.g. "Ferari F40", the PostgreSQL full-text search would not display a relevant result **=> The vector database takes in text and converts this text into a vector with the help of OpenAI to compare the similarity of the semantical meaning**
     * Vectors, for example, are Javascript arrays, a static data structure: a numerical value is stored in each index, e.g. [0.3,0.8,0.95]
     * We define a dimension, e.g. 1536 => So we have 1536 numbers in this array, as long as this is also stored in the array.
     * We can solve this numerical representation of the meaning of the text with OpenAI